 Here are some travel routes across South India.
 Draw some inspiration from these tried and tested routes to plan you ideal holiday to India.

-The Puli Kali, or the tiger dance, is an incredible sight to see during the Onam festival. – Credit: Bobinson K B
+The Puli Kali, or the tiger dance, is an incredible sight to see during the Onam festival (Photo Credit – Bobinson K B)

-Ganesh Chaturthi – Birth of the elephant-headed god
+Ganesh Chaturthi – Birth of lord ganesha (the elephant-headed god)

-This is a 10 day, Hindu festival that marks the birth of the elephant headed lord.
-Handcrafted clay idols of Lord Ganesha are installed at peoples homes.
-They are placed in enclosures decorated with lights and flowers.
-Massive idols are also set up in temporary booths along the streets where people go to worship the idol and the poor are offered a wholesome meal for all 10 days as a blessing from the lord.
+This is a 10 day, Hindu festival that marks the birth of the elephant-headed lord.
+People install handcrafted clay idols of Lord Ganesha in their homes.
+Decorating the enclosures with lights and flowers to place the clay idols.
+Massive idols are placed in temporary booths that are set up along the streets for common public.
+People visit these booths to worship the idol.
+Also, offering a wholesome meal to the poor for all 10 days as a blessing from the lord.

-A morning and an evening prayer ritual is performed with offerings made to the idol in the form of sweets or fruits.
-These offerings are later distributed among those present for the puja (Prayer).
-At the end of ten days (or 1.5, 5, 7 days) the idol is taken to the nearest water body (the sea or river) for immersion along with a large procession.
+Performing morning and evening prayers and making offerings to the idol is a ritual.
+These offerings are in the form of sweets or fruits which are later distributed among those present for the puja (prayer).
+Idol immersion takes places at the end of day 1.5, 5, 7 and 10.
+A large procession takes the idol to the nearest sea or river for immersion.
 The procession is a site worth witnessing.
 Large groups of people accompany the idol while dancing to holy chants or music that idolizes the lord.
 This ceremony of the immersion is referred to as visarjan.

 Best places to witness these celebrations – Maharashtra (Mumbai & Pune), Hyderabad and Chennai.

-The 10 day hindu festival, Ganesh Chaturthi, celebrating the birth of the elephant headed lord.
+Ganesh Chaturthi, celebrating the birth of the elephant-headed lord

 Eid-ul-Fitr – The end of Ramadan

-Eid- Al-Fitr is a festival celebrated by Muslims all across the world.
-It marks the end of the month long periodic fasting of Ramadan.
-This three day festival is just as important to the muslim community as diwali is, to the hindu community.
-After dressing up in their finest attire, a special prayer is held in the morning.
-Post this, friends and family get together, sweets are distributed among one another and the best of food is prepared.
-Mosques, markets and peoples homes are adorned with lights, decorated beautifully.
-Women apply henna, families go shopping to mark a new beginning and gifts are exchanged among closed ones.
+You can witness a celebration of Eid- Al-Fitr all across the world.
+It marks the end of the month-long periodic fasting of Ramadan.
+This three-day festival is just as important to the Muslim community as Diwali is, to the Hindu community.
+The day starts by offering a special prayer in the morning of Eid-Al-Fitr.
+You will find everyone dressed up in their finest attire.
+Post this, friends and family get together to enjoy the rest of the day.
+Preparing delicious food and distributing sweets is the mantra for the day.
+People decorate mosques, markets and their homes beautifully.
+Moreover, women apply henna, families go shopping to mark a new beginning and gifts are exchanged among closed ones.